October 26 ~ 28, 2018

 Roo Lester & Larry Harding are well known for their fun and sensitive teaching style, making them a favorite with novice and experienced dancers alike.
-If you are new to Swedish dance, don’t miss the dance basics workshop on Friday (4-6 pm).
-Roo & Larry are interested in your dance experiences, and do everything they can to help you feel successful and good about your dance progress as the weekend unfolds.
-Join us as we work on some wonderful dances from Sweden!
+They offer a popular dance basics workshop on Friday afternoon.
+Roo & Larry are always interested in your dance experiences, and do everything they can to help you feel successful and good about your dance progress throughout the weekend.
+Thank you for bringing us some wonderful dances from Sweden!

 Char Bostrom, from Saint Paul, Minnesota, has been pursuing her love for and interest in Scandinavian dance fiddling for many years.
 In the greater Twin Cities area she plays for four dance groups and is a member of Ole Olssons Oldtime Orkestra.
 Char has traveled around the country and Scandinavia attending workshops and playing for dancing.